Hanayou/Hanayou/README.md

 **About Me**
 - 🤖 I'm currently working on process automation solutions
-- 📚 I'm currently learning on Web Development
+- 📚 I'm currently learning Web Development
 - 🤝 I'm looking to collaborate on or contribute to web/game development projects.

 ### 🌍 Languages